Translating between implicit and explicit versions of proof

 First, self-contained concrete FPCs, given in pairs of modules: *-fpc

-contains the definition of the FPC proper, and *-examples
+contains the definition of the FPC proper, and *-examples creates an instance

 of the checker by accumulating the kernel and the FPC definition, and adding